PI-Space/Backend-Roadmap-2024/README.md

 <summary>Admin Panels</summary>

-> Note: that admin dashboard is required - you may use Filament or you can use any other dashboard you like.
+> Note that admin dashboard is required - you may use Filament or you can use any other dashboard you like.
 >

 📹  [Laravel Filament Full Tutorial](https://www.youtube.com/playlist?list=PL6tf8fRbavl3lxHRw44aKyW0Hq2IXmxGv)